djinn-ci/djinn/docs/admin/server.md

 be one of: `debug`, `info`, or `error`.

 * `log.file` - The file to write logs to, defaults to `/dev/stdout`.

-### Drivers

-The `[[drivers]]` table specifies the drivers that are provided by Djinn CI for executing builds.
-This expects the `type` of driver available, and the `queue` to place the builds on.
-It is valid for different driver types to be placed on to the same queue.

-* `drivers.type` - The type of driver to support on the server.
-Must be one of:
-`docker`, `qemu`, or `ssh`.

-* `drivers.queue` - The name of the queue that builds for the given driver should be submitted to.

 ### Providers